Unlawful changes to gamebird release licence challenged by BASC

 All the latest news and advice on general licences and how they affect you.

-Unsurprisingly, people who shoot are very well placed to spot the signs of the invasive Asian hornet’s further invasion.
-Spring is the time of year we are out undertaking vital conservation work in the countryside.
-The game shooting seasons may have finished but work is ongoing to improve the quality of wildlife habitat and manage problem species which damage crops and woodlands.
+Unsurprisingly, people who shoot are very well placed to spot the invasive Asian hornet.
+Spring is often the time of year that shoot work parties are out undertaking vital conservation work, habitat improvement and pest control in the countryside.Â

-The invasive (yellow-legged) Asian hornet (Vespa velutina nigrithorax) quickly spread all over central, western, and southern Europe after hitching a ride on some pottery shipment from China to France in 2004, becoming well-established in the region by 2022.
-Consequently, the Europe-born individuals made their way over the Channel, with the first sighting in the UK sometime in 2016.
-Since then, there have been a total of 102 sightings, which includes 85 nests destroyed.
-There appears to have been a boom in Asian hornet numbers in 2023, with a record number of 78 sightings, including more than 60 nests destroyed. Â
+The invasive (yellow-legged) Asian hornet (Vespa velutina nigrithorax) quickly spread all over central, western and southern Europe after hitching a ride on some pottery shipment from China to France in 2004, becoming well-established by 2022.
+Subsequently, the European-born individuals have made their way over the Channel, with the first sighting in the UK in 2016.

 Regarding both species of hornets, be careful as their stings are very potent and can cause severe allergic reaction.
 And even though the European hornets are not protected in the UK, they are becoming critically endangered.
 So, unless found nesting in a place which poses danger to humans, please leave the European hornets be.

-As shooters spend a considerable amount of time outdoors, in areas rarely visited by others, they’re ideally placed to keep watch and report any sightings of invasive hornets.
 Keep an eye on the trees, as that’s where Asian hornets prefer to build their suspended nests.
 On a quiet day, you might be able to hear buzzing coming from the canopies.

-Spring is the time to keep your heads pointed towards the skies as the invasive Asian hornets will begin to emerge from their winter slumber around April; however, they can appear earlier if weather conditions become favourable.
-Keep an eye on travelling queens – they are the ones we must eliminate.
-They will re-emerge to start the cycle of breeding and nest building, and that is the prime time to be on the lookout and setting those monitoring traps, too.
-One colony can produce up to 350 new queens, so it’s essential we find their nests before August/September, when the fertile females are born.
+Spring is the time to keep your heads pointed towards the skies as invasive Asian hornets will begin to emerge from their winter slumber around April; however, they can appear earlier if weather conditions become favourable.Â

 Spotting Asian hornets is absolutely crucial.
 But be careful, as these insects are aggressive and will often attack en masse.
 This makes Asian hornets a real threat to gundogs and shooters, especially from July to November, when their secondary nests are active.
 These are often found in the undergrowth, in brambles and hedges, or high in the trees.
 The nests are well camouflaged and hard to spot until too late, so be vigilant.Â